If you are interested in how we work, why not come along to a meeting to see how decisions are made.

 What will be discussed?

-- The agendas for each committee are sent out to libraries and are also put on the notice board in the reception area at our headquarters in Newtown St Boswells at least 3 working days before the date of the meeting.
+- the agendas for each committee are sent out to libraries and are also put on the notice board in the reception area at our headquarters in Newtown St Boswells at least three working days before the date of the meeting

 Agendas for meetings